gobridgenz/challenges/7-weather-forecast/README.md

 ## Help

-Remember that it's a good idea to search online at any time!
+Remember that you can search online at any time!

 If you are stuck, check the steps to follow below.
 For each of them, you can have a look at the corresponding tip and solution.